The internship component of the Master of Financial (MFI) program is an essential and key aspect of the program.

 Students are required to complete an internship during the summer semester beginning in May 1 and ending Aug 31.
 The internship provides a strong experiential learning component and students must complete a detailed report, and deliver a presentation of their findings.

-The MFI program has a dedicated outreach administrator who will assist in placing students in firms whose expertise lie in finance and/or insurance and their interface.
+The MFI program has a dedicated outreach coordinator who will assist in placing students in firms whose expertise lie in finance and/or insurance and their interface.

 It is ultimately the student’s responsibility for securing an internship, however the MFI program administrators are all dedicated in assisting students secure employment through support and networking opportunities.
 In the event that a student wishes to complete a research project in place of the internship, they must contact the program Director to discuss this route.

 Based on our experience with industrial internships in other professional programs at the University of Toronto, as well as the high caliber of skills that students admitted to program will possess, we anticipate that all students who wish to be placed in an industrial internship will be successful.
-Furthermore the program achieved a 100% success rate in placing students in 16 week or longer work with 20% securing full time employment in our first year.
+Furthermore, in the first year the program achieved a 100% success rate in placing students in 16 week or longer work terms with 100% working on graduation.

-Our partnership organizations are continually growing however students have been placed in organizations which include:
+Our partnership organizations are continually growing however students have been placed in organizations such as:

 - Berkshire Hathaway